cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Usage of Subversion for source code version management.

 - Remark: Porting to Linux
-   A portation of CrypTool 1.4.x to Linux using GCC 4.x and Qt 4.x was started outside of the actual CrypTool project by single persons, but unfortunately not finished because lack of time.
+   A porting of CrypTool 1.4.x to Linux using GCC 4.x and Qt 4.x was started outside of the actual CrypTool project by single persons, but unfortunately not finished because lack of time.
    - The libraries from Secude, Miracl, NTL, OpenSSL and GMP are